After a very long break, today we are going to discuss a new (battle) topic, that is,

 However, it always has been difficult to predict the future, but mobile devices are surely not going anywhere.
-They will definitely only get better.
-We hope that 2017 will take mobile websites and mobile apps to a totally new level.
+They will only get better.
+We hope that 2020 will take mobile websites and mobile apps to a new level.

 Give your ideas, opinions, and votes in the comments. 🙂